beberlei/metrics/README.md

 # Beberlei Metrics

-Simple library that abstracts different metrics providers.
+Simple library that abstracts different metrics collectors.
 I find this necessary to have a consistent and simple metrics API that doesn't cause vendor lock-in.

 It also ships with a Symfony Bundle.
 This is not a library for displaying metrics.